 Reynolds himself is a cool customer throughout, ably committing to the film’s screw-loose hypermania and indicting his own history as a too-cool-for-school leading man.
 The film’s most amusing joke, a Blade 2 reference, is both a remark at the expense of Reynolds’ nadir in the comic book genre, the ominous Blade Trinity, and a salacious reminder of the more innocent, irony-free days of 2002.
 And, for that matter, a jab at the expense of Deadpool’s villains, whose welterweight seriousness would put them right in line in that early blockbuster for Guillermo Del Toro, before his imagination really flourished in the blockbuster space with the delicious Hellboy II.
 If the villains are a wash, at least Mr. Pool’s X-Men parole officers, the droll and frightfully earnest Soviet good-citizenry of Colossus (Stefan Kapicic and a murderer’s row of performance artist talents) and his trainee Negasonic Teenage Warhead (Brianna Hildebrand), are festive accompaniments.

 Still, Reynolds is the play-ball star, and the film enviously congratulates itself for demolishing his physical presence throughout, finding time for cameos from a Hugh Jackman mask and a magazine bearing Reynold’s visage in the process.
-Director Tim Miller plays things like he’s smacking a baseball around with a bat, enjoining the comic anarchy of the script and Reynolds’ Graucho Marx voice-as-weapon routine.
-But the director doesn’t necessarily accomplish more than spit-shine the stand-up routine on display in the script by masterminds Rhett Reese and Paul Wernick.
-The editing by Julian Clarke meanwhile scrubs away any vestigial structures or appendices from a film that lives and dies by its momentum and urgency, but the visual craft is ultimately subservient to the endlessly punched-up screenplay.
+Director Tim Miller plays things like he’s smacking a baseball around with a bat, cottoning to the comic anarchy of the script and Reynolds’ Graucho Marx voice-as-weapon routine.
+But the director doesn’t necessarily accomplish more than spit-shine the stand-up routine on display in the script by Rhett Reese and Paul Wernick.
+The editing by Julian Clarke is suitably snappy, scrubbing away any vestigial structures and/or appendices from a film that lives and dies by its momentum and urgency, but the visual craft is ultimately subservient to the endlessly punched-up screenplay.

-Follow-Up in mid 2017: Or, perhaps, the wrong direction.
-For all its insouciance and bad-attitude charisma, Deadpool’s timidity has only been driven into starker relief by the relative moral and philosophical bravery of Logan.
+Follow-Up in mid-2017: Or, perhaps, the wrong direction.
+For all its irreverence and good-natured, bad-tempered charisma, Deadpool’s timidity has only been driven into starker relief by the relative moral and philosophical bravery of Logan.
 Comparatively, Deadpool’s screenplay remains as imprisoned in classically masculine and neoliberal notions of male autonomy and personal achievement as any superhero film of this decade.
 If Deadpool wants to be an anti-hero superhero film – and its worst feature is how much it flaunts this fact – it ultimately staggers into the limits of its genre and reaffirms their closeted dreams, becoming the apotheosis of their hyper-individualism.
 We Americans have a fetish for heroes in the liberal mode of autonomous individuality, unmooring themselves from social institutions and flowering to their fullest by absconding from society.
 In Wade Wilson, Marvel has not only a hero who can transcend social institutions in that rugged tradition of asocial men who exist untied to the world.
 He one-ups even that.
 He can transcend the limits of his fiction too, singularly recognizing the artistic walls that constrain him and blowing them open by exceeding and stepping over the ultimate wall: the fourth-one.
-He is masculine American individualism incarnate, a figure no longer bounded by the diegesis from which he is derived from.
+He is masculine American individualism incarnate, a figure no longer bounded by the diegesis from which he is derived from, a figure who places personal agency above any form of structuration and, in doing so, reveals how structured by assumptions about self-sovereignty and American masculinity he actually is. .